Good Eye Care Habits & Hygiene

 It’s also important to be on the look-out for any changes in your vision.
 If you experience hazy or double vision, worsening eyesight, red eyes, eye pain, swelling or floaters, contact our optometric team.

 Incorporate these tips and habits into your lifestyle to maintain healthy eyes and a high quality of life.
-Honest Eye Doctor offers comprehensive eye exams in East Round Rock, Texas, and will be happy to answer any questions you may have about ways to maintain healthy vision.
+Honest Eye Doctor offers comprehensive eye exams in Round Rock, Texas, and will be happy to answer any questions you may have about ways to maintain healthy vision.